Consultation for the Retirement Villages Options Paper has been extended to 11.59pm on Friday 14 May 2021.

 You have three choices in how we will treat your submission:

 - published in whole or in part with your name and/or organisation

 - published in whole or in part but without your name and/or organisation

 - not published at all.

 Submissions and comments may be subject to Freedom of Information and other laws.
+Submissions should not include any information which may identify third parties.
 We may redact or not publish submissions regarded as defamatory or discriminatory.